electric-sql/electric/docs/deployment/concepts.md

 This works by running a CLI command provided by the `electric-sql` library to expose a TCP port on your local network.
 You then connect your migrations tooling to this local service and it connects to Electric using a TCP-over-HTTP tunnel:

-For example to expose a tunnel to the Migrations proxy using the Electric sync service HTTP port, where the sync service is running on host `example.com`, port `5133`:
+For example, to expose a tunnel to the Migrations proxy using the Electric sync service HTTP port, where the sync service is running on host `example.com`, port `5133`:

 ```shell
 npx electric-sql proxy-tunnel \